 - Career Opportunities

 Centre for Analysis and Planning

 1. Legal Framework

 Under its current form, the Analysis and Planning Centre (APC) was established by Law 2594/1998 (Gov. Gaz. , 62/24-3-1998) concerning the Statutes of the Ministry of Foreign Affairs (MFA).
-According to Article 12, the APC is an independent research unit directly answerable to the Minister of Foreign Affairs and its main mandate is to analyse foreign policy and international relations issues in order to formulate forecasts and proposals on political and diplomatic tactics.
+According to Article 12, the APC is an independent research unit directly attached to the Minister of Foreign Affairs whose main mandate is to analyze foreign policy and international relations issues in order to formulate forecasts and proposals on political and diplomatic tactics.

 2. Responsibilities and working method

 • draws up detailed plans on the medium and long-term objectives of the Greek Foreign Policy and drafts reports on alternative methods for supporting and implementing Foreign Policy;

 • conducts studies on specific issues;

 • monitors and supports the work of the Permanent Committee for Foreign Affairs and Defense and the Permanent Committee for European Affairs of the Greek Parliament.
 It equally monitors and supports the work of several advisory bodies on foreign policy issues that have been established either by law or by other regulatory acts, such as the National Inter-party Committee on foreign policy (Law 2333/31-8-1995, Gov. Gaz.
 182 ) and the Scientific Council (Article 27 of the Statutes).